NACFB COVID-19 Response Hub

-All brokers on our platform are authorised and regulated by the Financial Conduct Authority (FCA).
+All Members on the platform are authorised and regulated by the Financial Conduct Authority (FCA).
 In addition, Member brokers of the NACFB adhere to an industry recognised Code of Practice.

-Our membership of brokers provide expert financial guidance with access to at least 140 business lenders.
-They are ready and able to marry their experience with a virtual approach that can save your business both time and money.
+NACFB’s Members provide expert financial guidance with access to at least 140 business lenders.
+They are ready and able to marry their experience with an approach that can save your business both time and money.

 Are you a commercial finance broker?

 CBILS for brokers